 Candidates prepared in early childhood degree programs are grounded in a child development knowledge base.
 They use their understanding of young children's characteristics and needs and of the multiple interacting influences on children's development and learning to create environments that are healthy, respectful, supportive, and challenging for each child.
-Key elements of Standard 1

-- 1a: Knowing and understanding young children's characteristics and needs - 1b: Knowing and understanding the multiple influences on development and learning - 1c: Using developmental knowledge to create healthy, respectful, supportive, and challenging learning environments developmental outcomes for all young children.
-Although the scope and emphasis of that knowledge base have changed over the years and while early childhood professionals recognize that other sources of knowledge are also important influences on curriculum and programs for young children, early childhood practice continues to be deeply linked with a "sympathetic understanding of the young child" (Elkind 1994).
+- 1a: Knowing and understanding young children's characteristics and needs - 1b: Knowing and understanding the multiple influences on development and learning - 1c: Using developmental knowledge to create healthy, respectful, supportive, and challenging learning environments